Black Liberation Army: 1970–72: Attacks

-1972-79: Actions and flights
+1972–79: Actions and flights

 On July 31, 1972, five armed individuals hijacked Delta Air Lines Flight 841 en route from Detroit to Miami, eventually collecting a ransom of $1 million and diverting the plane, after passengers were released, to Algeria.
 The authorities there seized the ransom but allowed the group to flee.
 Four were eventually caught by French authorities in Paris, where they were convicted of various crimes, but one—George Wright—remained a fugitive until September 26, 2011, when he was captured in Portugal.
 Portuguese courts rejected the initial pledge for extradition.
 American authorities may still appeal this decision.

 In another high-profile incident, Assata Shakur, Zayd Shakur and Sundiata Acoli were said to have opened fire on state troopers in New Jersey after being pulled over for a broken taillight.
-Zayd Shakur and state trooper Werner Foerster were both killed during the exchange.
+Zayd Shakur and state trooper Werner Foerster were both killed during the exchange; Assata Shakur was shot in the back and the arm.
 Following her capture, Assata Shakur was tried in six different criminal trials.
 According to Shakur, she was beaten and tortured during her incarceration in a number of different federal and state prisons.
-The charges ranged from kidnapping to assault and battery to bank robbery.
-Assata Shakur was found guilty of the murder of both Foerster and her companion Zayd Shakur, but escaped prison in 1979 and eventually fled to Cuba and received political asylum.
+The charges against them ranged from kidnapping to assault and battery to bank robbery.
+Assata Shakur was found guilty by an all-white jury of the murder of both Foerster and her companion Zayd Shakur, but escaped prison in 1979.
+Shakur eventually fled to Cuba and received political asylum there.
 Acoli was convicted of killing Foerster and sentenced to life in prison.

 1981: Brinks robbery

-The BLA was active in the US until at least 1981 when a Brinks truck robbery, conducted with support from former Weather Underground members Kathy Boudin, David Gilbert and Judith Alice Clark, left a guard and two police officers dead.
-Boudin, Gilbert and Clark along with several BLA and M19CO members, were subsequently arrested.
+The BLA was active in the US until at least 1981 when a Brink's truck robbery, conducted with support from former Weather Underground members Kathy Boudin, David Gilbert and Judith Alice Clark, left a guard and two police officers dead.
+Boudin, Gilbert and Clark along with several BLA and May 19th Communist Organization members, were subsequently arrested.

 Aftermath

 Anarchist sympathies

-Following the collapse of the BLA, some members - including Ashanti Alston, Donald Weems (a.k.a.
-Kuwasi Balagoon) and Ojore N. Lutalo - became outspoken proponents of anarchism.
+Following the collapse of the BLA, some members — including Ashanti Alston, Donald Weems (a.k.a.
+Kuwasi Balagoon), and Ojore Lutalo — became outspoken proponents of anarchism.
 Weems died in prison of an AIDS-related disease in 1986.
 Alston remains active in prison support and other activist circles.
 Lutalo was released from prison in 2009 after serving 28 years on charges related to a shootout with a drug dealer in 1981 (and parole violation stemming from his conviction for a 1975 bank robbery), during which time he was punished with solitary confinement for receiving anarchist literature.
 While incarcerated, the Anarchist Black Cross Federation gave him support.